amitu/amitu.github.com/_posts/2012-12-15-guns-vs-mobs.md

 risk that my friend could have owned a gun?

 Gun control only prevents law abiding citizens from owning guns to defend themselves.
-Criminals are find with knife, with their numbers, and they are called criminals because they defy laws, like gun control law.
+Criminals are fine with knives, with their numbers, and they are called criminals because they defy laws, like gun control law.

-Sure we do not get such sensationalistic news like 27 killed by a gunman, but we never do calculation about the number of death due to inadequate medical attention, due to lack of income for daily wage workers and so forth in those 3 days.
+Sure we do not get such sensationalistic news like 27 killed by a gunman in India, but we never do calculation about the number of death due to inadequate medical attention, due to lack of income for daily wage workers and so forth in those 3 days.

 I guess if we do not see numbers in headline we assume the number is zero.